ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance-addl-clusters.md

 The configuration options for the separate workload cluster are similar to the consolidated cluster, with the exception of the number of bare metal servers that you can order.

 {{site.data.content.number-of-baremetal-servers-wkld}}

-For additional workload clusters, vSAN is available only with vSphere 7.
-NFS is available with both vSphere 7 and vSphere 8.
-{: important}

 ### Reuse VLANs from the consolidated cluster
 {: #vc_orderinginstance-addl-clusters-wkld-reuse-vlans}